The promise of better returns on savings

 Protection from future inflation

 The Fed's policy of keeping rates low was meant to make borrowing less costly and, thus, stimulate the economy.
 But all that "cheap money" has come at the risk of potentially setting off inflation somewhere down the road.

 A surge in prices would easily overwhelm the returns retirees get from CDs, savings and other fixed-income investments.

-An increase by the Fed in its federal funds target rate is the best way to tamp down incipient inflation, says Kubik, the certified investment management analyst in Denver.
+An increase by the Fed in its federal funds target rate is the best way to tamp down incipient inflation.

 Find a financial adviser today.